microsoft/DeepSpeedExamples/training/imagenet/README.md

 # ImageNet training with DeepSpeed

 This example activated DeepSpeed on the implementation of training a set of popular model architectures on ImageNet dataset.
 The models include ResNet, AlexNet, and VGG, and the baseline implementation could be found at pytorch examples [Github repository](https://github.com/pytorch/examples/tree/main/imagenet).
+Parts of this README is also borrowed from the original repo.
 DeepSpeed activation allows for ease in running the code in distributed manner, allowing for easily applying fp16 quantization benefitting Zero stage1 memory reduction.

 ## DeepSpeed Optimizations